linhthai206/linhthai206.github.io/index.md

 _**[Visualizing Shifts in Society](https://societalshifts.com/)** (September - December 2020)_

 In this collaborative student-faculty research project, I helped develop a website showcasing eight societal shifts projected to have a future impact on global businesses and society.
 These shifts are Changing Demographics, Urbanization, Climate Change, Energy Generation & Storage, AI & Tech Innovation, Big Data, Blockchain, and Social Commerce.
 I collected and summarized the trend data for Climate Change and Social Commerce with graphical reports.

 ---

-## Career Objectives

-I want to explore careers that allow me to combine both of my backgrounds in finance and data analytics.

----

-## Hobbies

-- Foodie, cooking and baking
-- Traveling
-- K-Pop dancing

----
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>